 DIY Snow Globe

-A snow globe is a whimsical, sentimental addition to your holiday decor!
+No holiday decor is complete without the addition of a snow globe or two.
 These DIY snow globes are the perfect project for the holiday season.
 You can customize them with your favorite miniature figures, select the perfect colors, and experiment with different types of snow.
-They're also a wonderful gift to give to friends and family, and you can put together a whole batch of them in a very short time.
-This holiday season, make some snow globes for the people you love and watch their eyes light up!Continue to 2 of 9 below.
+They're a fun craft for kids and also a wonderful gift to give to friends and family––and you can put together a whole batch of them quickly.

-You should be able to find everything you need to make an adorable snow globe at your local craft store.
-We used a snow globe jar, but if you'd like, you could also use a simple mason jar or something similar.
-Also, when you're looking for your miniature figures to include inside the globe, be sure that you find items that are an appropriate size and won't be too tall once you close your snow globe.
+You should be able to find everything you need to make your own snow globe at your local craft store.
+We used a snow globe jar, but if you'd like, you could also use a mason jar, clean upcycled food jars, or something similar.
+Also, when you're looking for your miniature figures to include inside the globe, be sure that you find items that are waterproof and an appropriate size for your jar.

 What You'll Need